 As you age, there's a small chance you could develop cancer of your mouth, throat, tongue, or lips.
 The best way to prevent this is to stop smoking and drink alcohol only in moderation.
 Use lip balm with sunscreen whenever you go outside.

 Pain isn't a symptom early on, so you need to see your dentist regularly for checkups.
-He can look for any problems and treat them early.
+They can look for any problems and treat them early.
 Warning signs may include sores, red or white patches, and any long-lasting changes in your mouth.